sarah-oloumi/mapwise/README-frontend.md

 - shadcn-ui
 - Tailwind CSS

+## Nearby Tab (Live Places)

+The Nearby tab now shows live nearby places (shops and restaurants) using the Google Places API, based on your current location.
+You must allow browser location access for this feature to work.
+Your Google Maps API key (with Places API enabled) must be set in `.env` as `VITE_GOOGLE_MAPS_API_KEY`.

+If you see errors or no results, check your API key restrictions and quota in the Google Cloud Console.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/dd5e907f-79c4-452c-afa7-3f6e426e7c1a) and click on Share -> Publish.